-The Warren Wilson College Withdrawal and Refund Policies are established to provide fair and equitable treatment to finances of both the student and the College.
-Since Warren Wilson makes financial commitments on behalf of each student at the time of enrollment, those costs will be shared with the student as explained in the following policies. .
+The Warren Wilson College Withdrawal and Refund Policy is established to provide fair and equitable treatment to finances of both the student and the College.
+Since Warren Wilson makes financial commitments on behalf of each student at the time of enrollment, those costs will be shared with the student as explained in the following policies.

-As you review our policies, keep in mind that the College operates on a traditional semester basis (minimum of 15 weeks).
+The College operates on a traditional semester basis (minimum of 15 weeks).
 Academic credit is awarded by the semester.
 Tuition, room, board and fees are charged by the semester.
 Financial aid is awarded and paid by the semester (not the "term").
 A minimum of 12 attempted (registered) credits is determined to be full-time and will be charged at the full-time rate.
-If you live in a residence hall, you are required to be a full-time student and will be charged for a minimum of 12 credits; however, your aid may be adjusted if you fail to register full-time.
+If a student lives in a residence hall, the student is required to be full-time and will be charged for a minimum of 12 credits; however, a student's aid will be adjusted if they fail to register full-time.

-If your aid package is based upon your attending Warren Wilson College as a full-time student, you are required to register, attend and complete a minimum of 12 credits.
-If you register for 12 credits, begin attendance in all classes but fail to complete those 12 credits due to an official withdrawal from the College, your aid status will be determined by the College's "Satisfactory Academic Progress Standards".
-If you register for 12 credits but fail to begin attendance in all or part of those classes prior to your official withdrawal from the College, your Federal and state aid will be recalculated to three-quarter, half-time or less-than-half-time.
-The withdrawal calculation will then be processed based upon your reduced aid package (costs will not be reduced).
-You are particularly vulnerable to problems if you are registered for Term 2 or Term 4 classes that make you full-time (minimum 12 credits) and you withdraw prior to beginning attendance in those Term 2 or Term 4 classes.
+If a student's aid package is based upon the student attending Warren Wilson College full-time, the student is required to register, attend, and complete a minimum of 12 credits.
+If a student registers for 12 credits, begins attendance in all courses but fails to complete those 12 credits due to an official withdrawal from the College, the student's aid status will be determined by the College's "Satisfactory Academic Progress Standards."
+If a student registers for 12 credits but fails to begin attendance in all or part of those courses prior to official withdrawal from the College, the student's Federal and state aid will be recalculated to three-quarter, half-time or less-than-half-time.
+The withdrawal calculation will then be processed based upon the student's reduced aid package (costs will not be reduced).
+The student is particularly vulnerable to financial problems if he or she is registered for Term 2 or Term 4 courses that make the student full-time (minimum 12 credits) and the student withdraws prior to beginning attendance in those Term 2 or Term 4 courses.

-Begin the process of an official withdrawal by contacting the Office of the Dean of Students.
-The date of withdrawal will be the date that the College is notified of your decision to withdraw.
+A student may begin the process of an official withdrawal by contacting the Office of the Dean of Students.
+The date of withdrawal will be the date that the College is notified of the student's decision to withdraw.
 This may be verbal notification; however, written notice is preferred.
-If withdrawal is by written notice, the withdrawal date is the date that the Office of the Dean of Students actually receives the e-mail, letter or signed withdrawal form.
-If there are extenuating circumstances determined to be beyond your control such as illness, accident or grievous personal loss, the Dean can, prior to the last day of classes within the current semester, set a withdrawal date based upon your last documented date of attendance at an academically-related activity.
-(Dean's Office: first floor Dodge)
+If withdrawal is by written notice, the withdrawal date is the date that the Office of the Dean of Students actually receives the e-mail, letter, or signed withdrawal form.
+If there are extenuating circumstances determined to be beyond the student's control such as illness, accident or grievous personal loss, the Dean of Students can, prior to the last day of classes within the current semester, set a withdrawal date based upon the student's last documented date of attendance at an academically-related activity.
+(Dean of Students Office: first floor Dodge)

-You have established an academic record once you register for a class.
-In order to complete your official withdrawal process, the Dean of Students will notify the Registrar's Office of your decision.
-The Registrar will inform your instructor(s) and academic advisor who will follow the same guidelines as "Withdrawing from a Course" (refer to the academic catalog for more detailed information).
-Should you withdraw from school after the end of the fourth week of a term course or the end of the ninth week of a semester course, your instructors will determine a grade of W or WF.
-Should any grade be recorded as WF, the Scholastic Standards Committee will review your record at the end of the semester.
+A student establishes an academic record once the student registers for a class.
+In order to complete the official withdrawal process, the Dean of Students will notify the Registrar's Office of the student's decision.
+The Registrar will inform the student's instructor(s) and academic advisor who will follow the same guidelines as "Withdrawing from a Course" (refer to the academic catalog for more detailed information).
+Should a student withdraw from school after the end of the fourth week of a term course or the end of the ninth week of a semester course, the student's instructors will determine a grade of W or WF.
+Should any grade be recorded as WF, the Scholastic Standards Committee will review the student's record at the end of the semester.

-For financial aid purposes, an unofficial withdrawal date will be set as the midpoint of the payment period (semester) if you "drop out" without notifying the Dean of Students of your intentions.
-It is also an unofficial withdrawal if you do not pass at least one of your attempted classes since the College cannot make a presumption that you attended.
+For financial aid purposes, an unofficial withdrawal date will be set as the midpoint of the payment period (semester) if a student "drops out" without notifying the Dean of Students.
+It is also an unofficial withdrawal if a student does not pass at least one of the attempted courses since the College cannot make a presumption that the student attended.
 Charges will not be adjusted for unofficial withdrawals; however, Federal grants and loans, both student and parent, will be pro-rated per the Federal Return of Funds Policy.
 The student will be billed for any aid lost.

-"Refund" is the return of aid to the same source from which it came (ie bank, Pell Grant fund, community donor, etc.).
+"Refund" is the return of aid to the same source from which it came (ie Direct Loan lender, Pell Grant fund, community donor, etc.).
 Special expenses such as private rooms, lab fees, parking stickers, admission deposits, registration deposits and fees (comprehensive and orientation) are non-refundable.
-A new student (first semester at WWC) will have a minimum in non-refundable costs that would include the admissions registration deposit ($300), comprehensive fees for the semester ($184) and orientation fees ($260/fall; $130/spring).
-A student readmitted to WWC after an absence will have a minimum in non-refundable costs of the admissions deposit ($300), comprehensive fees ($184) and the Readmit Fee ($75).
-The continuing student will have a minimum of $184 non-refundable comprehensive fees.
-Registration deposits ($300) are non-refundable to any student.
+A new student (first semester at WWC) will have a minimum in non-refundable costs that would include the admissions registration deposit ($400), comprehensive fees for the semester ($195) and orientation fees ($260/fall; $130/spring).
+A student readmitted to WWC after an absence will have a minimum in non-refundable costs of the admissions deposit ($400), comprehensive fees ($195) and the Readmit Fee ($75).
+A continuing student will have a minimum of $195 non-refundable comprehensive fees.
+Registration deposits ($400) are non-refundable to any student.

-Your tuition, room (private or double), board and commuter fee, if applicable, will be pro-rated on a day-by-day basis through the first 60% of the semester.
-If you withdraw and totally move out of the residence hall on the first day of classes, you will be charged any applicable non-refundable costs only.
+Tuition, room (private or double), board and commuter fee, if applicable, will be pro-rated on a day-by-day basis through the first 60% of the semester.
+If a student withdraws and totally moves out of the residence hall on the first day of classes, the student will be charged any applicable non-refundable costs only.
 (Fall, spring and Thanksgiving breaks are excluded from the day-by-day count.
 Triad Day and Work Day are included.
 Monetary amounts may be rounded to the nearest dollar.)
-You will be charged for all non-refundable costs plus 100% of your tuition, room, and board or commuter fee one day beyond the first 60% of the semester.
+The student will be charged for all non-refundable costs plus 100% of the tuition, room, and board or commuter fee one day beyond the first 60% of the semester.

 Example of cost pro-ration: 30 calendar days attended/103 days in semester = 29% charge